What is the cost of living in China? Is it cheaper or more expensive?

 A massive money saver!

-However, when you are teaching over in China, your school will help arrange your apartment either through allowances or provided for free.
+However, if you are teaching over in China, your school will help arrange your apartment either through allowances or provided for free.
 Depending on your contract, the way it’s arranged can vary.
 They can either deduct it from your pay each month or include it in your contract.
-It all depends on the school you decide to work for.

 Food in China: